baileyherbert/svelte-vite-starter/README.md

 ### Browsers list

-The bundle will be compiled to run on the browsers specified in `package.json`:
+The bundle will be transpiled to run on the browsers specified in `package.json`:

 ```json
 "browserslist": [